-Design Review and guidance is provided to assist the State Coordinator General with projects deemed to be of economic significance to the State.
-This also applies to proposals declared as Major Developments or Projects by the Minister.
-In both cases, this is non-statutory advice.
+Design Review and guidance is provided to assist the Minister for Planning with projects deemed to be of significance to the State.

-The Pre-lodgement Design Review Process
+The Pre-lodgement State Design Review Process

-This chart describes how Design Review fits within the DPTI Pre-lodgement service.
+This chart describes how State Design Review fits within the DTI's Prelodgement service.
 The number of Design Review panel sessions is determined by the complexity of the project and may also be determined by its timeline, external constraints or the Chair's initial recommendations letter.